javierSanchez5/react-app/README.md

-# React application uaing giflow and automate task with Github actios
+# React application using giflow and automate task with Github actions

 ## Available Scripts